Last update: April 5, 2023, 3:30 p.m. CT

 Member Coverage and Cost Share: UnitedHealthcare is continuing to extend its temporary cost share (copay, coinsurance or deductible) waiver for COVID-19 PT/OT/ST telehealth services, as described below.
 Please review the following cost share waiver information.
 Benefits will be adjudicated in accordance with the member’s health plan, if applicable.

 From Feb.
-4, 2020 through the national public health emergency period (currently scheduled to end Jan.
-15, 2022), UnitedHealthcare is waiving cost sharing for in-network and out-of-network testing and testing-related telehealth visits.
+4, 2020, through the end of the national public health emergency period on May 11, 2023, UnitedHealthcare is waiving cost sharing for in-network and out-of-network testing and testing-related telehealth visits.

 For in-network providers, UnitedHealthcare extended the cost share waiver for telehealth services through Sept.
 30, 2020.
 For out-of-network providers, the cost share waiver for telehealth services does not apply